Who are we?

 The Southern Indian Ocean Deepsea Fishers Association was formed in 2006 by the four companies that were active in the deep-sea high-seas fisheries of the Southern Indian Ocean at the time, and is registered under the Incorporated Societies Act of the Cook Islands.
 The objectives of the Association included the promotion of responsible management of the deepwater fishery resources of the SIO to ensure sustained harvests to the benefit of mankind while conserving biodiversity, especially deepwater benthos in the area of the fishery and associated and dependent species.

-The members of SIODFA are:
+The current members of SIODFA are:

 • Austral Fisheries (Pty) Ltd, Perth, Australia

 • Taiyo A&F Co.
 Ltd, Chuo-ku, Tokyo, Japan

 • Orafco Ltd, Avarua, Rarotonga, Cook Islands and